YouTube is not messing around.

 They found that video advertising converted 4x better than all of their other channels.
 It also earned a 12x return on investment.

-If you’re looking to send traffic back to your website in the same way that this campaign did, you need to make sure that your website is set up so that it can handle this incoming traffic.
+If you’re looking to send traffic back to your website in the same way that this campaign did, you need to make sure that your website is set up so that it can handle this incoming traffic from your video content and ads.

-If you’re not sending people to a full blown website and instead you’re using a landing page, you need to make sure that it’s been optimized for conversions and doesn’t confuse visitors.
+If you’re not sending people to a full blown website and instead you’re using a landing page, you need to make sure that it’s been optimized for conversions and doesn’t confuse visitors from your video content.

 You can do this by keeping the messaging the same on the ad and the landing page.